MajoTommy/housekeeper-app-dev/handover.md

 # Housekeeping App Development Handover

+## Recent Work: Settings Page Improvements (June 2024)

+We've made significant improvements to the settings page UI, focusing on usability for users with lower technical literacy and addressing some visual issues:

+### Issues Addressed

+1. **Job Selection Bug**: Fixed a visual bug where multiple job options appeared selected simultaneously when only one should be active.

+2. **Dense Schedule UI**: Simplified the schedule preview section which was too dense and potentially overwhelming for users with lower technical literacy.

+3. **Complexity Reduction**: Temporarily simplified Tuesday and Wednesday sections to focus on fixing Monday's functionality first.

+### Key Changes

+#### 1. Job Selection Handler Improvements
+- Fixed the event handler to ensure only one job option appears visually selected at a time
+- Properly toggle styling classes (adding/removing `bg-white`, `bg-blue-500`, etc.)
+- Ensured consistent behavior of the radio button inputs

+#### 2. Schedule UI Enhancements
+- Increased vertical spacing between items (from `mb-6` to `mb-8`)
+- Added indentation for break times (`pl-6` class) to show relationship to jobs
+- Widened time columns from `w-20` to `w-24` for better readability
+- Enlarged control buttons (plus/minus) for easier tapping
+- Increased icon sizes for better visibility
+- Added clear section comments in the HTML

+#### 3. Simplification Approach
+- Temporarily replaced detailed day settings for Tuesday and Wednesday with placeholder content
+- Focused the job selection handler code to only manage Monday's functionality
+- Ensured that dynamically generated schedule elements match the static design

+### Files Modified
+- `public/settings/settings.html`: Fixed job handler logic and simplified UI elements

+### Next Steps
+1. Re-implement the full functionality for Tuesday and Wednesday once Monday is stable
+2. Consider further UI simplifications for other sections
+3. Test with actual users of the target demographic

+---

+## Previous Work: Client Details Page Fix

 ## Overview

 This document provides a summary of the recent changes made to the client details page in the Housekeeping App.
 The main issue was an error message appearing on the client details page: "Cannot set properties of null (setting 'textContent')" at line 495:40 in `clients.js`.
 This error prevented the bottom sections of the client details page from loading properly.